-A student enrolled at another educational institution and obliged to pay the statutory tuition fee there and intending to enrol in one or more courses at Erasmus University Rotterdam may be exempted from paying the tuition fee.
-The student must present a written statement from the examining board of the programme demonstrating that the course or all courses form part of the examination that will be taken by the student.
+A student enrolled at another educational institution and obliged to pay the institution tuition fee there and intending to enrol in one or more courses at Erasmus University Rotterdam may be exempted from paying the tuition fee.
+The student must present a written statement from the examining board of the programme demonstrating that the course or all courses form part of the examination that will be taken by the student, next to a proof of payment at the other educational institution.